GramAddict/docs/quickstart.md

 - ADB
 - Only devices with Android 4.4+ (SDK 19) are supported.
   There are few emulators you can use instead: google for them. e.g. Memu, LDPlayer, Android Studio and so on.
+- Your Instagram app must be in English https://help.instagram.com/111923612310997

 <br /><br />